openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Specifies the directory BitBake uses to store a cache of the metadata so it does not need to be parsed every time BitBake is started.

-   :term:`CVSDIR`
-      The directory in which files checked out under the CVS system are stored.

    :term:`DEFAULT_PREFERENCE`
       Specifies a weak bias for recipe selection priority.